Spotlight on Assurance over Carbon Accounting and Sustainability Reporting

 Baker Tilly ranked the 10th largest accounting firm in the U.S. with 600 partners and $1.5 billion in revenue, realised the need to consolidate its methodologies and leverage technology for consistency and efficiency.
 Its assurance practice alone generates $400 million in revenue, with 1,600 team members working on over 10,000 assurance engagements.
 A significant portion of this comes from its EBP audits—around 2,500 audits annually.
 Given the complexity and volume, standardising the approach and utilising a cloud-based environment was critical to maintaining high-quality outcomes.

 The shift wasn’t only about adopting new technology; it was about ensuring a successful implementation and adoption by their teams.
-“One of the things we spend a lot of time thinking about at the very beginning of these implementations is trying to define what success looks like,” said Karen Larson.
+“One of the things we spend a lot of time thinking about at the very beginning of these implementations is trying to define what success looks like,” said Karen Larsen.
 “That helps us prioritise certain aspects of the implementation to ensure a successful outcome for all our team members.”

 Preparing for the leap: Strategic planning and vendor partnerships

 The preparation for a migration of this magnitude was not taken lightly.
 Baker Tilly’s approach was methodical, beginning nearly seven months before the go-live date.
 The firm emphasised the importance of having an engaged leadership team and securing their commitment early on.
-According to Larson, engaging the leadership within their EBP practice was crucial: “We spent a lot of time with key people—our EBP practice leader and technical partner—to ensure they were familiar with the methodology and technology.
+According to Larsen, engaging the leadership within their EBP practice was crucial: “We spent a lot of time with key people—our EBP practice leader and technical partner—to ensure they were familiar with the methodology and technology.
 Their involvement was critical in supporting the implementation.”

 Additionally, forming strategic partnerships with vendors like Caseware and CPA.com was fundamental.
-As Marcia Ackerman pointed out, “Having that vendor support is key to really making sure you’re thinking of all the things you need to be thinking of because you don’t know what you don’t know going into it.”
+As Marsha Ackerman pointed out, “Having that vendor support is key to really making sure you’re thinking of all the things you need to be thinking of because you don’t know what you don’t know going into it.”
 These partnerships enabled Baker Tilly to navigate the complexities of the migration, such as understanding cloud-specific functionalities, addressing data security concerns, and negotiating contract terms.

 Mobilising the workforce: Driving change through communication and training